From Drinking Philosophers to Asynchronous Path-Following Robots: Conclusions

 \section{Conclusions}

-In this paper, we presented a method to solve the multi-robot plan execution (MRPE) problem.
+In this paper, we presented a method to solve the multi-robot path execution (MRPE) problem.
 Our method is based on a reformulation of the MRPE problem as an instance of drinking philosophers problem (DrPP).
 We showed that the existing solutions to the DrPP can be used to solve instances of MRPE problems if drinking sessions are constructed carefully.
 However, such an approach leads to conservative control policies.
 To improve the system performance, we provided a less conservative approach where we modified an existing DrPP solution.
 We provided conditions under which our control policies are shown to be collision and deadlock-free.
 We further demonstrated the efficacy of this method by comparing it with existing work.
 We observed that our method provides similar makespan performance to \cite{ma2017multi} while outperforming it in flowtime statistics, especially as uncertainty in robots' motion increase.
 This improvement can be explained mainly by our method's ability to change the priority order between robots during run-time, as opposed to keeping a fixed order.

-The future work includes finding looser conditions that guarantee collision and deadlock-freeness, as the current conditions are sufficient but might not be necessary.
+Our current method and derived conditions that guarantee collision and deadlock-freeness are limited to the multi-robot path execution problem where robot paths are assumed to be fixed a priori.
+Using such conditions to guarantee deadlock-freeness of replanning approaches or designing life-long planning algorithms with similar guarantees are interesting directions for future research.
+We are also interested in finding looser conditions that guarantee collision and deadlock-freeness, as the current conditions are sufficient but might not be necessary.

 \begin{ack} We thank Hang Ma from Simon Fraser University and Sven Koenig from University of Southern California for sharing their code for MCP implementation in \cite{ma2017multi} with us.
-This work is supported in part by ONR grant N00014-18-1-2501, NSF grant ECCS-1553873, and an Early Career Faculty grant from NASA’s Space Technology Research Grants Program. \end{ack}
+We also thank Ruya Karagulle for pointing out typos in Theorem~1.
+The last but not least, we thank the reviewers for their valuable comments and suggestions, which improved the clarity and the presentation of the paper greatly.
+This work is supported in part by ONR grant N00014-18-1-2501, NSF grant ECCS-1553873, and an Early Career Faculty grant from NASA's Space Technology Research Grants Program. \end{ack}